 And my favorite pieces of the season are…

+After checking at the collections of our favourite designers, here is my favourite selection!
+Clic to check or buy!
 Don’t forget!
 As most of brands revisited their old vintage patterns, you can actually find very cool pieces without paying the crazy full price!!
 Check at this second hand shop: Vestiaire Collective.